kottapar/molecule_wsl_demo/challenge-wirecard/README.md

 Testing the role
 ----------------
 Traverse to the directory `..challenge-wirecard/roles/setup-deploy`.
 From this path you can run the molecule commands to test the role.

-Run `molecule test`
+Run `molecule test` to test the role.

 Deploying the role
 ------------------